apache/pekko-samples/akka-sample-cluster-client-grpc-java/README.md

 * [ClusterClient](src/main/java/sample/cluster/client/grpc/ClusterClient.java) is the actor on the client side that messages are sent via
 * [ClusterClientReceptionist](src/main/java/sample/cluster/client/grpc/ClusterClientReceptionist.java)
-  is an Akka extension on the cluster (server) side that implements the gPRC service and delegates messages to actors in the cluster that have been registered in Distributed PubSub.
+  is an Akka extension on the cluster (server) side that implements the gRPC service and delegates messages to actors in the cluster that have been registered in Distributed PubSub.